Roger de Damas

-Roger de Damas (4 September 1765 - 18 September 1823) was a French Army officer and Royalist general who fought against the French Revolutionary forces in order to assist the Russian Empire and the Kingdom of Naples.
+Count Roger de Damas (4 September 1765 - 18 September 1823) was a French Army officer and Royalist general who fought against the French Revolutionary forces in order to assist the Russian Empire and the Kingdom of Naples.

 Biography

-Damas was born in Paris, and in 1779 began his military career in a French regiment commanded by his uncle.
-In 1787 he travelled to Russia, where a large army was being prepared for the war against the Ottoman Empire, as a guest of its commander Grigory Potemkin.
+Damas was born in Paris, and in 1779, he began his military career in a French regiment commanded by his uncle.
+In 1787, he travelled to Russia, where a large army was being prepared for the war against the Ottoman Empire, as a guest of its commander Grigory Potemkin.
 After gaining the latter's esteem, he fought in the naval battles against the Turks and, once land operations began, at the head of a grenadier column.
-Later at Saint Petersburg, he received several honours from Empress Catherine and obtained permission from the French king to fight for Russia; de Damas took part in the remainder of the Russian-Turkish war of 1789-1790, leading an army corps during the sieges of Kilia and Akerinan.
+Later at Saint Petersburg, he received several honours from Empress Catherine and obtained permission from the French king to fight for Russia; de Damas took part in the remainder of the seventh Russo-Turkish War, leading an army corps during the sieges of Kilia and Akerinan.

 In his letters, Charles-Joseph, 7th Prince of Ligne, wrote to his friend Louis Philippe, comte de Ségur while serving with the army at the 1788 Siege of Ochakov.
 He described "a Frenchman of three ages - the chivalry of one, the grace of another, and the gayety of the present day".
 The Prince continued, "He is as giddy as a bumblebee in the midst of the liveliest cannonading".
 He noted a weakness, "Always French in soul, and it may be, a trifle vain."
 De Ligne concluded with, "Amiable, beloved by all, and what one calls a charming fellow, a brave fellow, a seigneur of the good tone of the Court of France - that is what Roger Damas is".
 Damas served with Archduke Charles, Duke of Teschen at the Siege of Izmail in 1791.